-Central Platte NRD holds instream flow water rights on the Platte River to protect and enhance wildlife; with the original flow water rights having a priority date of July 25, 1990.
-The NRD complied with the required 15-year review in 2009 and was granted instream flow rights until the next review in 2024.
-A series of instream flow water rights on portions of the Platte River to protect minimum flows in the river for fish and wildlife purposes was approved on July 2, 1992, by NDWR (now NeDNR).
+NeDNR).
 Flows specified by the instream flow water rights are a factor in providing bird habitat on the Platte, as well as habitat for food sources consumed by those birds.
 The rights have no effect on levels in upstream storage reservoirs such as Lake McConaughy nor do they take water away from existing irrigators.
 Other water rights already existing on the river are senior to the rights; but flows specified by the instream flow water rights must be met before any future project could take water from the Platte.
-CPNRD's application came after extensive study by the NRD in response to concerns about low flows, especially during the dry summer periods which are dangerous to the fish and wildlife that depend on the river.
+CPNRD's application came after extensive study by in response to concerns about low flows, especially during the dry summer periods which are dangerous to the fish and wildlife that depend on the river.

 The study indicated that the instream flow water rights wouldn't solve the existing low flow problems, but could be effective in preventing some additional low flow periods by assuring that minimum flows are met before future projects could withdraw water from the Platte.
 CPNRD held a public hearing in March 1989 on proposed instream flow rates, timing, segments and uses for a proposed water right.
 While considerable testimony applauded CPNRD for seeking the instream flow water right, there was a division of opinion about the flow rates, dates and river segments proposed.
-CPNRD met with interested parties to arrive at the series of flow regimes on which the application is based.
-NGPC rejected the NRD's offer to join in making its application to the NeDNR.
-Because of insufficient detailed data available to make a determination of water and habitat needs for selection and nesting by the least tern and piping plover and stopover by ducks and geese, CPNRD did not make its applications for water rights.
+CPNRD met with interested parties to determine the series of flow regimes on which the application is based.
+NGPC rejected CPNRD's offer for a joint application to the NeDNR.
+Due to insufficient detailed data available to make a determination of water and habitat needs for selection and nesting by the least tern and piping plover and stopover by ducks and geese, CPNRD did not make its applications for water rights.

 On July 25, 1990, six applications for Platte River instream flow water rights to benefit wildlife were filed.
-Together, the applications sought to protect flows varying from 500-1,500 cfs at specified time periods in certain reaches of the river, extending from near Lexington to near Columbus.
-The applications were filed to benefit sandhill cranes, bald eagles and three species designated as threatened or endangered: least terns, piping plovers and whooping cranes.
-The NeDNR conducted a hearing on the six applications from July 1-September 25, 1991.
+Together, the applications sought to protect flows varying from 500-1,500 cfs at specified time periods in certain reaches of the river, extending from near Lexington to near Columbus to benefit sandhill cranes, bald eagles and three species designated as threatened or endangered: least terns, piping plovers and whooping cranes.

+NeDNR conducted a hearing on the six applications from July 1 to September 25, 1991.
 Eighteen parties filed as objectors including: State of Wyoming, several environmental organizations, power and irrigation interests and several NRDs.
 The Audubon Society and Sierra Club changed their status to proponents during the hearing, two objectors withdrew and four parties were dismissed before the conclusion of the hearing.
 NeDNR issued a ruling on July 2, 1992, that three of the water right applications be granted outright and a fourth be modified from the NRD's request.
 Two of the applications with flows for the bald eagle were denied.

-APPLICATIONS GRANTED
+CPNRD APPLICATIONS GRANTED

-- (1) Flow of 500 cfs from January 1-June 23 and from August 23 December 31 from the mouth of the J-2 return, southeast of Lexington to Columbus, to maintain fish and macroinvertibrates as food sources for terns and plovers.
-Also a flow of 600 cfs from June 24 to August 22 for the same purpose. - (2) Flow of 1,300 cfs from April 1-14 to maintain staging and roosting stopover habitat for whooping cranes and sandhill cranes for the reach of the river from the J-2 mouth to Grand Island.
-Increased to 1,500 cfs for April 15-May 3 and from October 12-November 10. - (3) Flow of 1,100 cfs from Grand Island to Chapman during the period of April 1-14 to maintain staging & roosting habitat for sandhill cranes.
+- (1) Flow of 500 cfs from January 1 June 23 and from August 23 December 31 from the mouth of the J-2 return, southeast of Lexington to Columbus, to maintain fish and macroinvertibrates as food sources for terns and plovers.
+Also a flow of 600 cfs from June 24 August 22 for the same purpose. - (2) Flow of 1,300 cfs from April 1 April 14 to maintain staging and roosting stopover habitat for whooping cranes and sandhill cranes for the reach of the river from the J-2 mouth to Grand Island.
+Increased to 1,500 cfs for April 15 May 3 and from October 12 November 10. - (3) Flow of 1,100 cfs from Grand Island to Chapman during the period of April 1-April 14 to maintain staging and roosting habitat for sandhill cranes.